kiwitcms/Kiwi/docs/source/installing_docker.rst

    image

-``docker-compose`` will also create two volumes for persistent data storage:
+``docker compose`` will also create two volumes for persistent data storage:
 ``kiwi_db_data`` and ``kiwi_uploads``.

 .. note::